hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - -> Can't solve the problem since the classes of potential falsifiers have the same cardinal number for all theories
   - Use the concept of dimension: linked with degree of composition of basic stms
   - Use the subclass relation

 ##### Degrees of falsifiability compared by means of the subclass relation
 - Fsb: degree of falsifiability
 - Fsb(x) > Fsb(y) if class of potential falsifiers of x include that of y as proper subclass
 - -> Fsb(metaphysical/tautological) = 0.
 Fsb(self-contradictory) = 1 (assume 1 = max)
-- -> Fsb(empirical) > 0 & < 1 (empirical & consistent)
+- -> 0 < Fsb(empirical) < 1 (empirical & consistent)

 ##### The structure of the subclass relation.
 Logical probability
 - Less falsifiable = more logically probable
 - Degree of falsifiability can also be applied to singular stms

 ##### Empirical content, entailment, and degree of falsifiability
-- Logical content def
+- Logical content def: class of all non-tautological stms which are derivable from the stm in question
-- Empirical content def
+- Empirical content of a statement: the class of its potential falsifiers
 - The comparison of the logical and of the empirical contents of 2 stms p & q leads to the same result if the stms compared contain no metaphysical elements

 ##### Levels of universality and degrees of precision
 - 2 imp demands to attain the highest possible empirical content:
   - The demand for the highest attainable level (or degree) of universality
   - The demand for the highest attainable degree of precision
 - Rule: if of 2 stms both their universality and their precision are comparable, then the less universal or less precise is derivable from the more universal or more precise; unless the one is more universal and the other more precise

 ##### Logical ranges.
 Notes on the theory of measurement
 - Degree of precision in measurement must be high enough to detect the small dif between the calculated observable events when comparing the consequences of 2 theories
 - Bounds of interval (x+-y) need to be fixed with a degree of precision greatly exceeding what we can hope to attain for the original measurement
 - -> Unsharp (condensation) bounds
-- In the absence of measurements, concept of condensation bounds cannot be applied
+- In the absence of measurements, the concept of condensation bounds cannot be applied
 - -> Superiority of methods that employ measurements over purely qualitative methods

 ##### Degrees of testability compared by reference to dimensions
 - Limitation of subclass relation in answering the question of the number of parameters which have to be ascertained, and to be substituted in the formula